A Thermodynamic Positivity Bound on Higher-Derivative 3-Form Couplings in de Sitter, and its Inflationary Consequences: Conclusion

-Our results highlight the deep interplay between swampland conjectures, black hole thermodynamics, and inflationary cosmology, and suggest promising avenues for further exploration—particularly in refining the role of higher-form fields in connecting ultraviolet quantum gravity insights to observable phenomena.
+Our results highlight the deep interplay between swampland-inspired consistency conditions, black hole thermodynamics, and inflationary cosmology.
+They suggest promising avenues for further exploration, particularly in refining the role of higher-form fields in connecting ultraviolet quantum gravity insights to observable phenomena.